Migrate Demographic Group For Fair GNNs: Introduction

 \section{Introduction}

 In recent years, graph neural networks (GNNs) have attracted much attention due to the potent ability to convey data in a graph-structured manner.
-In many real-world scenarios, including node classification \cite{GCN,GAT,GIN,jk,APPNP,SAGE}, community detection \cite{com_dete_gnn_1,com_dete_gnn_2,com_dete_gnn_3}, link prediction \cite{link_1,link_2,link_3} and recommendation systems \cite{fair_recommend_redistribute,recom_1,recom_2}, have been applied to GNNs.
+Many real-world scenarios, including node classification \cite{GCN,GAT,GIN,SAGE}, community detection \cite{com_dete_gnn_1,com_dete_gnn_2,com_dete_gnn_3}, link prediction \cite{link_1,link_2,link_3} and recommendation systems \cite{fair_recommend_redistribute,recom_1,recom_2,TAGCL}, have been applied to GNNs.
 The GNN aggregates the messages delivered by neighbors to obtain the embedding of nodes, edges, or graphs.
-The key to the powerful expression ability of GNN lies in extracting the attribute features and the structural features in the graph structure data at the same time.
+The key to the powerful expression ability of GNN lies in that the GNN is able to extract the attribute features and the structural features in the graph structure data at the same time.
+However, the fairness issue in GNNs attracts very little attention.

 Recently, fairness has become a high-profile issue.
-Several recent studies have shown that AI models may produce biased results for specific groups or individuals divided by some particular sensitive attributes, such as race, age, gender, etc. The biased algorithms have resulted in some horrible cases.
+A number of recent studies have shown that AI models may produce biased results for specific groups or individuals divided by some particular sensitive attributes, such as race, age, gender, etc. The biased algorithms have resulted in some horrible cases.
 An American judicial system's algorithm erroneously predicts that African Americans will commit twice as many crimes as whites.
 Amazon found that its recruitment system was biased against female candidates, especially in tech positions \cite{mehrabi2021survey}.
 The further application of AI models will be severely constrained if the fairness issue cannot be satisfactorily addressed.

-In deep learning, there have been some works that try to resolve the fairness issue.
-Fairboosting \cite{fair_boosting} aims at resolving the low recognition rate of mask-wearing faces in East Asia, using the masking method to generate masking faces, balancing the data with resampling, and proposing a symmetric arc loss to improve recognition accuracy and fairness.
-To improve counterfactual token fairness in text classification and connect robustness and fairness, Garg et al. \cite{counterfactual_text_cls} propose three methods: blinding, counterfactual enhancement, and counterfactual logical pairing.
-Wang et al. \cite{wang2023toward} effectively promote fairness by minimizing the mutual information between the semantics in the generated text sentences and the polarity of their demographics.
-Jalal et al. \cite{Jalal2021fairness} define several intuitive concepts about group fairness for image generation with uncertain-sensitive properties, and explores these concepts' incompatibilities and trade-offs.